Free trial license

 - Click Sign up and complete the registration.
 After signing in, you can:

-- Download the ATLAS.ti for Desktop (Windows and Mac), or
+- Download ATLAS.ti for Desktop (Windows and Mac), or

 - Open ATLAS.ti and log in using the same email address and password you just created.

-It is valid for a period of 20 calendar days after the trial license was requested.
+The free trial is valid for a period of 20 calendar days after the trial license was requested.
 During these 20 days, you can use the software in its full capacity for five full days.
-These five days do not have to be consecutive, i.e., can be spaced out as desired.
+These five days do not have to be consecutive and can be used at any time during the 20-day period.

 Common issues or mistakes